-Photography from the 19th century Iran
+Photography from 19th c.
+Persia

 Before getting into the history of photography of the 19th century Persia (now Iran), it is important to briefly outline the overall history of medium and its development to better understand the topic at hand.
 While some may say the history of photography has its roots even as far as into ancient times where the principles of the camera obscura have been first discovered, it was not until mid-1820 that Nicephore Niepce was able to permanently record an image after several days of exposure.
 Shortly after, Niepce’s associate Louis Daguerre developed the daguerreotype process that would revolutionize the photography throughout the United States of American and Europe alike.